-All clinically significant events should be documented using the adverse event reporting forms and reported to the Coordinating Center and the local IRB.
+All clinically significant events should be documented using the Event Assessment Form and reported to the Coordinating Center and the local IRB.
 See Chapter 22 for these procedures.

 21.8.1.
 Myocardial Infarction

 If a participant gives a history of new myocardial infarction, LIFE interventions involving physical activity are suspended until evaluation for resumption of exercise is completed.
 See safety recommendations for resumption of physical activity after a CVD event (Section 21.5.1).